M-earnest/docker_workshop/_sources/basics/quickstart.md

 `docker run -it ubuntu bash`

-Here, we also tell the ubuntu docker container to start/enter the bash shell.
+Here, we also tell the ubuntu docker container to `start/enter the bash shell`.

 Now we can explore the interactive Ubuntu environment, e.g.: